telliott99/MySwift2/chapter1/strings.rst

 That gets to be a bit of a mess for what seemed like such a simple task.

 Isn't there a cleaner solution?
-Maybe we could pass an entire "array" of characters to ``print``.
+Maybe we can get an entire "array" of characters and give it to ``joinWithSeparator``.

 .. sourcecode:: bash